flurb18/AgentOoba/README.md

 Note: This project is still in its infancy.
 Right now the agent is capable of using tools and using the model's built-in capabilities to complete tasks, but it isn't great at it.
 It needs more context, a vague problem that I am continuously working on.

+The latest update includes a change to how the flow of tasks is handled.
+Before, the agent would attempt to complete the task using tools as soon as it encountered it; now, it waits for child tasks to finish.
+What this means is you likely have to wait until the plan is fully expanded before it will start attempting objectives.

 # Prerequisites
 Install https://github.com/oobabooga/text-generation-webui